geoffholden/GeoffHolden.com/content/resume.md

   * Designed and implemented a web-based layout for the electronic proceedings on USB key.
   * Submitted the papers to be included in IEEE Xplore.
-: Publications Comittee Member -- 17th International Engineering Management Conference (IEMC2005)
+: Publications Committee Member -- 17th International Engineering Management Conference (IEMC2005)

 St. John's Linux Users Group
 :
-  Was a key orginizer and very active member of the St. John’s Linux Users Group.
+  Was a key organizer and very active member of the group from 1998 to 2006.
   This involved both giving regular seminars and organizing a moderately sized group.

 ------